Cellebyte/denog-evpn-to-the-host/README.md

 ## Setup of the LAB

 ### General Description
-Now that you have a VM or local running `docker` and `containerlab` cli available we can start with the building of some containers.
+Now that you have a VM or local running `podman` and `containerlab` cli available we can start with the building of some containers.

 Every manual which is written in this guide assumes that you are in the root of this git project.